m6o4solutions/m6o4solutions/README.md

 Developer | Teacher
 ----------------------------

-Michael is a JavaScript Developer and Teacher with a passion for teaching developers.
-He is a full-time Full Stack developer with Superior Software Solutions in Nairobi, Kenya.
+Michael is a JavaScript Developer and Trainer with a passion for building software and teaching developers.
+He is a full-time Full Stack developer with Superior Software Solutions.

 * 🌍  I'm based in Nairobi, Kenya
 * 🧠  I'm learning everything JavaScript